 For this STEM challenge all you need are cups, large popsicle sticks and a plastic character.
 If you don’t have popsicle sticks, you can also cut cardboard into long rectangles and use in place of popsicle sticks.
 (It works really well!)

 Throughout our STEM activities, the children and I talk about thinking like an engineer, and never giving up and learning from their mistakes.
 I really feel like most of my students now approach these challenges with this attitude; which in many ways is more important than the actual challenge.

 Today our STEM challenge involved building a tower as tall as possible to ‘reach to the sky’.
 Children were given the materials that they were allowed to use encouraged to use as many of the materials as they could.

-For this STEM challenge they were paired up and given a stack of approximately 15-20 cups, roughly 20 large popsicle sticks and a little plastic boy to build the tower for.
+For this STEM challenge kids were paired up and given a stack of approximately 15-20 cups, roughly 20 large popsicle sticks and a little plastic character to build the tower for.

 Children needed to build a tower as tall as possible and then set their character on top.
 As long as the character does not fall off, we call it a success.
 The tallest tower that was created was 9 cups high.
 Can you create one higher?

 In all 4 classes that I did this STEM challenge with, the first 15 minutes for almost every group was spent just stacking the cups.
 This is an important step for young kids.
 Children need this time to explore and experiment with their materials.
 They are testing out what works with the cups and sticks.
 Once they felt comfortable with their materials, then they really began to build.

 After experimenting with the materials, groups then began using the popsicle sticks to help stabilize the levels.
 It was interesting to watch group after group come to this solution.

 Kids worked for the whole period, happily building and rebuilding their towers.
 Every group’s tower fell at some point and then they built it again.